 Learning Through Art: Available Workshops

-The following Learning Through Art at the MFAH (LTA/MFAH) workshops are available for your school/district.
-Workshops can be customized to address specific content areas, STAAR, and so forth.
-Contact us at firstname.lastname@example.org or 713.639.7831 to ask questions and discuss your needs.
+These Learning Through Art at the MFAH (LTA/MFAH) workshops are available for your school/district.
+Workshops can be customized to address specific content areas, STAAR, and more.
+Contact firstname.lastname@example.org or 713.639.7831 to ask questions and discuss your needs.

 - ARTiculation: Art Speaks to All Subjects